-In almost every German city, people celebrate the holiday season with at least one (or a dozen) trips to a traditional Weihnachtsmärkte (Christmas market).
-These seasonal events, which date back to the 15th century, originally provided food and practical supplies for the cold winter season, but soon the markets became a beloved holiday tradition and a great way to get into the Christmas spirit.
-The city of Dresden is proud to have the oldest Christmas market in Germany, which goes back to 1434.
+These seasonal markets, which date back to the 15th century, originally provided food and practical supplies for the cold winter season.
+Over time, the markets became a beloved holiday tradition and a great way to get into the Christmas spirit.
+The city of Dresden is proud to have the oldest Christmas market in Germany, which dates all the way back to 1434!

-Many Germans celebrate the 4 weeks leading up to Christmas with a lit Advent wreath.
-Every Sunday in December, a new candle on the wreath is lit and many families sing Christmas carols and eat cookies or a piece of Christmas Stollen.
+Many Germans celebrate the four weeks leading up to Christmas with a lit Advent wreath.
+With four candles placed inside a wreath, a new candle is lit on every Sunday in December.
+During the lighting of the candle, many families sing Christmas carols and eat cookies or a piece of Christmas bread.

 The Advent wreath was invented by Johann Hinrich Wichern, a German pastor, who founded an orphanage in Hamburg in 1833.
 During the weeks leading up to Christmas, the children would ask him daily if Christmas had arrived.
 To make the wait easier, Wichern came up with his magical Christmas countdown.
 He created his first Advent wreath out of an old cartwheel and small candles.

-If you are spending December 6th in Germany, make sure to leave your shoes outside the door.
-Santa Claus, called Nikolaus or Weihnachtsmann ("Christmas Man") in Germany, visits on this evening to fill your shoes with sweets, oranges, walnuts, cookies, and small Santa Claus figurines made out of chocolate.
-Bad little boys and girls must watch for Krampus.
+If you are spending December 6 in Germany, make sure to leave your shoes outside the door.
+Santa Claus, often called Nikolaus or Weihnachtsmann (Christmas Man) in Germany, visits on this evening to fill your shoes with sweets, oranges, walnuts, cookies, and small Santa Claus figurines made out of chocolate.

-Unlike Christmas in North America, the highlight of the holiday season in Germany is the Holy Eve on December 24th.
+Unlike Christmas in North America, the highlight of the holiday season in Germany is the Holy Eve on December 24.
 German children usually don't get to see the illuminated Christmas tree until this night with parents secretly decorating the tree with ornaments and lights.
 Presents are exchanged, and many people visit a Christmas mass.
-A traditional German Christmas dinner is Weihnachtsgans (goose) often served with dumplings and red cabbage.
+The traditional meal is the Weihnachtsgans, or Christmas goose, often served with dumplings and red cabbage.

-December 25th and 26th are both federal holidays and the Christmas markets are full.
+December 25 and 26 are both federal holidays and the Christmas markets are full.
 Shops and offices, however, are closed.
-Families concentrate on the more important things in life like visiting friends, relaxing, watching a Christmas movie, and eating a hearty meal.
+German families concentrate on the more important things in life like visiting friends, relaxing, watching a Christmas movie, and eating a hearty meal.